STEP 2: INSTALLING / UPDATING THE CAC READER DRIVER

 If your CAC reader is still not seen by ActivClient, make sure that the Smart Card service is running.

-Here's how: Go to: Start, Run (in XP), Start Search (in Vista), or Search programs and files (in Windows 7), Right click Windows "start button" select Run (Windows 8.1), type: Services.msc Scroll down to Smart card, double click it and set it to automatic and click Start
+Here's how: Go to: Start, Run (in XP), Start Search (in Vista), Search programs and files (in Windows 7), Right click Windows "start button" select Run (Windows 8.1), type: Services.msc Scroll down to Smart card, double click it and set it to automatic and click Start

-If you are unable to start it; It doesn't show up; ActivClient still says no reader attached; or it acknowledges you have a CAC in the reader (but you can't access it) follow these registry edits below.
+If you are unable to start the service; It doesn't show up; ActivClient still says no reader attached; or it acknowledges you have a CAC in the reader (but you can't access it) follow these registry edits below.

 Automated method (double click the .reg file inside the .zip folder)